jhaezaerts/dreamjob/README.md

 3. Replace the placeholder BACKEND_URL with the FQDN of the backend container
 4. Save the file
 5. In cloud shell, click 'Manage files' and upload **only the frontend files** from the repository
-6. navigate backwards ```cd ..``` until you find the frontend files you just uploaded.
+6. Navigate backwards ```cd ..``` until you find the frontend files you just uploaded.
 Move them to the frontend folder in cloud shell

     ```mv script.js Dockerfile index.html dreamjob<your-name>/frontend ```

-7. from your dreamjob folder, build the frontend image and store it in your registry
+7. From your dreamjob folder, build the frontend image and store it in your registry

     ```az acr build --registry <your-registry-name> --image dreamjob-frontend-<your-name>:latest frontend/```